 Kim Bowen, LPC says “Marriage is risky business.
 Divorce is a real threat to EVERYONE who says “I do.”

 A broken family is one of the primary reasons that could impact a child’s development as they grow older.
 We can only count on two results, negative and positive but never the neutral.
 For some, the separation of their parents might be one of the driving factors to become a better person and learn from their mistakes.
 But on the other side of the fence, the effect is too devastating and unbearable.
-We can never empathize on these situations unless you are a product of such circumstance; however, there are professionals out there who specialize in these cases (for therapy) and could help both of the parties involved in the divorce process which mainly includes the child.
+We can never empathize with these situations unless you are a product of such circumstances; however, there are professionals out there who specialize in these cases (for therapy) and could help both of the parties involved in the divorce process which mainly includes the child.
 Pat Skinner, LPC says “When a biological parent finds a new partner, the children are often expected to show love and respect for that new partner right away”

-Incompetent handling of divorce is a form of child abuse, and that happens mostly when the concern only circulates on the legal matter while overlooking at the mental issue which is a total disaster.
+Incompetent handling of divorce is a form of child abuse, and that happens mostly when the concern only circulates on the legal matter while overlooking the mental issue which is a total disaster.
 Most of the time, a separating couple is more concerned about severing their marital contracts than looking at the very core of why they ended up that way.
 The thing is, it is a combination of failures on both roles as a parent and as a spouse.
 The two aspects must be addressed in a divorce process, and only a counseling firm is dedicated and competent to solve that.
 Counseling is done with collaborative expertise between a divorce coach and child specialist.
 Let us look deeper into the critical roles of each.

 Tip on divorce: Amy Winchester, MA, LPC says “Legal issues vary by state, so it’s always best to seek legal advice from someone qualified that practices in the state where you live.”